 The famous French artist Ingres once said, “Don’t think about painting until you’ve mastered the art of drawing.”
 If you want to be an artist of any kind, you’ll be best served if you start with those words in mind.
-Learning how to draw isn’t really difficult, especially with free online lessons.
+Luckily, learning how to draw isn’t difficult, especially with convenient online lessons.

 Once you have committed to learning how to draw, you need to figure out where you’ll get your knowledge.

 There are a bunch of free online drawing lesson outlets in the world, though you might want to invest in a paid class to gain access to higher-level instructors and techniques.
 YouTube, blogs, and Instagram all have platforms for people to offer drawing pointers.
 Some free options to consider include:

 - Drawing Tutorials and Lessons, SchaeferArt (YouTube): This YouTube playlist of 28 videos was designed to help beginners improve their drawing over time.
 Topics include a tutorial on proportions, how to find your drawing style and how to draw a portrait sketch.

 - Free Drawing Lessons for Beginners, KlineStudios: Instructor John C. Kline has training from the Pennsylvania Academy of Fine Arts and years of working as a professional artist.
 This series of videos aims to give a newbie a core foundation for two-dimensional works.

 - Drawing Lessons for Beginners, Art of Wei (YouTube): This series of 24 videos is for anyone who wants to learn how to draw with just a pencil and paper.
 It starts with a primer on the best pencils for drawing and explains to drawing basics such as spheres and cups to portraits of Marilyn Monroe.